projectdanube/xdi2-docker/README.md

 ### How to build

-To build a base Docker for the latest XDI2 code
+To build a base Docker image for the latest XDI2 code

 	cd xdi2
     docker build -t projectdanube/xdi2:latest .